Matthew Coleman, PhD candidate, University of Toronto (Art History)

 Zoom link: https://utoronto.zoom.us/j/86310345964

-Co-sponsored by the Istituto Italiano di Cultura Toronto, the University of Toronto Department of Italian Studies, the University of Toronto Department of Classics, and the University of Toronto Department of Art History.
+Co-sponsored by the Istituto Italiano di Cultura Toronto, the University of Toronto Department of Italian Studies, the University of Toronto Department of Classics, the University of Toronto Department of Art History, and the University of Toronto Archaeology Centre.